AdaCore/gnatstudio/docs/users_guide/editing.rst

 .. index:: menu; file --> save as

-You can also use the menu :menuselection:`File --> Save As...` if you want to save the file with another name or in another directory.
+Use the menu :menuselection:`File --> Save As...` if you want to save the file with another name or in another directory.

 .. index:: menu; file --> save more --> all

-If you have multiple files to save, you can also use the menu :menuselection:`File --> Save More --> All`.
+If you have multiple files to save, use the menu :menuselection:`File --> Save More --> All`.
 This opens a dialog listing all the currently modified editors.
 You can then select which ones should be saved and click on :guilabel:`Save` to save those editors.

 .. index:: preferences; editor --> autosave delay
 .. index:: saving; automatic